Cassiano-Schmeiske/Prediction_Sales_Rossmann_Stores/README.md

 </div>

-This repository contains the solution for a Kaggle competition problem: https://www.kaggle.com/c/rossmann-store-sales
+This project was developed during the course ds_em_production' - By Meigarom Lopes, "Data Science Community".
+Solution for a Kaggle competition problem: https://www.kaggle.com/c/rossmann-store-sales

 The following project studies   case to predict sales volume for Rossman drug store.